 - Often the gravity of a sin is defined using the 10 Commandments.
-If a sin was a clear violation of the 10 Commandments and met the other criteria below, it is considered mortal.
+If a sin clearly violates the 10 Commandments and meets the other criteria below, it is considered mortal.

 The sinner must have full knowledge of the sin:

-- The sinner must be aware that the act they are committing, or the words they are speaking, are sinful and against God’s will.
+- The sinner must be aware that the act they are committing or the words they speak are sinful and against God’s will.
 Therefore, people who may not meet the criteria include young children and the mentally challenged.
 (Also see Do Baptists Believe Baptism Is Necessary for Salvation?)